What Are Stolons?

 Clover Stolons ( Trifolium repens )

-The iconic plant of Ireland, famous for its attributed ability to bring luck to those who find four-leaf clovers, is also another species that propagates through the strategy of reproduction by stolons.
+The iconic plant of Ireland, famous for its attributed ability to bring luck to those who find four-leaf clovers, is also another species that propagate through the strategy of reproduction by stolons.

 In fact, it is thanks to this ability to spread like a carpet, that they are able to cover large areas of land in a short time.